vendrhub/vendr-documentation/content/docs/core/1.0.0/key-concepts/properties.md

 ## Product Uniqueness Properties

 Another use of the Properties collection for an Order Line is that of identifying product "Uniqueness".
 Product uniqueness is how Vendr identifies whether a Product being added to a Cart should be considered as Quantity increase on an existing Order Line, or whether it should be considered as a unique product combination and so should be given an Order Line of it's own.
-A good example of this when you have configurable products, such as customizable T-Shirt designs, and so each unique configuration should be considered as it's own Order Line so that you can more easily manage the specific configurations.
+A good example of this when you have configurable products, such as customizable T-Shirt designs, and so each unique configuration should be considered as it's own Order Line so that you can manage the specific configurations.

 Product uniqueness is configured via the **Product Uniqueness Property Aliases** field on the Store setting screen.